keelancook/missions-center/cgcs-staff-information/continuity/cgcs-job-responsibilities.md

 * Help the seminary build a missionary pipeline that overlays with our A/D process.
     * Actively run this pipeline by working with those in the pipeline learn and participate in the Core Missionary Task locally.
     * Mentor those in the pipeline to becoming healthy sustainable missionaries.
-    * Regularly meet with candidates in the missionary pipeline both as a group and individually with same gender candidates for encouragement and mentoring.
+    * Regularly meet with candidates in the missionary pipeline, both as a group and individually with same-gender candidates, for encouragement and mentoring.
     * Create cohorts to facilitate missions opportunities and interest.
 * Supplement the work of the Candidate Consultant in a limited capacity.
 * Participate in all campus activities by being available to speak in classes as invited, attending chapel, representing the Company in all mission activities, and attending mission fellowship gatherings.